Environmental Illness, Sick Building Syndrome and MCS. Sounds a little scary, but what does it all mean?

 Well, I can’t just move to Arizona.
 Where can I find support?

 Founder and Editor, Matthew Hogg, has made it his mission to offer his professional advice and personal experiences to sufferers.
-They have long been overlooked and dismissed about their experiences.
 To find out more, visit the Environmental Illness Resource page here.